Jerakin/logging.lua/README.md

 -- [DEBUG] [mymodule] mymodule.lua:5: Something went wrong
 ````

 You can also use the root logger, however this is discourge.
 As that defeats the whole purpose of segmenting your logs into child loggers.
+However, this does enable the module to be a drop in replacement for other logging libraries.
 ```lua
 local logging = require "logging"